IRS Voluntary Disclosure Practice

 For those who intentionally or fraudulently misreported income or assets on their past filings and are now looking to come clean with the IRS, the Voluntary Disclosure Practice is for you.
 To learn more about this particular program, speak with a criminal tax attorney at Evolution Tax and Legal.
 Essentially, this program provides people protection against criminal prosecution for coming cleaning and accurately reporting and paying their taxes as they should have in the first place.

-There is a very formal process implemented by the IRS to be taken through this program and should not be attempted without sound legal guidance from an Orange County tax attorney experienced in voluntary disclosures.
+There is a very formal process implemented by the IRS to be taken through this program and should not be attempted without sound legal guidance from a tax attorney experienced in voluntary disclosures.
 As part of this program, the IRS requires a minimum of a 6-year disclosure.
 This requires the person entering the program to prepare and file directly with an IRS auditor from the time of their criminal investigation unit to at least six years prior of tax returns, as well as any other applicable reporting forms as implemented by the IRS and the United States Treasury.

 In return for being provided protection against potential criminal prosecution, the IRS imposes a penalty regime based upon the year in the disclosure period that has the highest amount of income that went unreported, as well as a penalty based upon the year with the highest value of assets that went unreported.